Best portable CD players 2025: Take your physical media on the road with these next-gen compact players

-And with this rehabilitation comes a naturally renewed interest in ways of listening to them.
 This is especially true for portable CD players, which are making a comeback all of their own.
-Not only do portable CD players re-unlock the potential of your CD collection (and of your charity shop’s undoubtedly-bulging CD racks), but they enable a considered, focused, even tactile listening experience at home or on the move.
+Today’s portable CD players fold the disc-reading tech of yesteryear into the techy smarts of modern-day devices with which we’re accustomed; not only can you (re-)unlock the potential of your CD collection – and of your charity shop’s undoubtedly-bulging CD racks – but you can do so with newfound retro-futurist panache, in pursuit of a mobile listening experience that outperforms a great many home hi-fi stacks.
 Put simply: you need one of these in your life.
 But which one do you need?

 Quick list

-FiiO’s DM13 is a gem amongst portable CD players.
+FiiO’s DM13 is a gem among portable CD players.
 It combines rugged and seamless portability with the functionality of full-size hi-fi CD players, and does so while looking kind of snazzy as well.
-This’ll be just as at-home in your bag or in your living room, and will sound good however you tap its audio.
+This is just as at-home in your bag or in your living room, and will sound good however you tap its audio.

 The KLIM Nomad is a different kind of ‘does-everything’ portable CD player, that offers some genuinely surprising features in a genuinely wallet-friendly package.
 A great CD player with an FM radio build-in, this device also has a TF card reader that can handle up to 32GB micro-SDs – ideal for bringing your digital collection to your car.